absieee/SP-Starter-Kit-Individual-WebParts/README.md

 This repository contains individually packaged webparts from the SharePoint Intranet Starter Kit provided here: https://github.com/SharePoint/sp-starter-kit

-I would like to emphasise the fact that I am not the author of this code - all credit goes to the PnP SharePoint community who built the PnP-Starter-Kit.
+Please note that I am not the author of this code - all credit goes to the PnP SharePoint community who built the PnP-Starter-Kit.